rcazzara/seldovia/_families/Edelman_Family.md

 ---
 # Edelman Family

 The **Edelman** family in Alaska begins with (Edvin Jacobsen) **“Edwin” Edelman** who was born in Porvoo ,Uusimaa, Finland on February 11, 1856.
-At that time Finland was under the authority of Russia, so he may have come to Alaska as part of a Russian connection.
-He declared his loyalty to the US in 1883 and became a naturalized US citizen in 1915.
+At that time Finland was under the authority of Russia.

+Ed first came to Juneau in 1885 and mined in Southeast Alaska.
+In June of 1897 he located a gold claim, "The Edelman" on Rainbow Creek, on the north side of Turnagain Arm.
+On May 1, 1888, he and four others left Juneau in a whaleboat to join a gold stampede to Yakutat Bay.
+Later he prospected in Prince William Sound.

+He went to Iliamna Lake in 1889 and located petroleum near Oil Bay and Iniskin Bay.
+He staked oil claims there, but later abandoned them.
+This is the earliest known effort to develop the petroleum resources of Alaska.
+During his first two years at Iliamna he said he met only one other white man - Frank Lowell, the original settler of Rseurrection Bay who came to Iliamna on his schooner, Maria, taking census during he autumn of 1890.
+Edelan came to Kenai in 1896 and sailed a sloop for about fifteen years around Cook Inlet and Turnagain Arm.

 In 1900 he was living in “Fort Kenai” Alaska and already married to **Demnina Oskolkoff**, (b.
 Alaska 1879-d.
 1949) the daughter of Zakharii and Elizaveta KNAGIN Oskolkoff.
 They had two children, Nina and Zacharias.
 He was listed as a miner and his mailing address was San Francisco, California.
 By 1910 there were five more children.

+Ed declared his loyalty to the US in 1883 and became a naturalized US citizen in 1915.

 ![](../assets/images/Edvin%20and%20Demnina%20Oskolkoff%20Edelman/media/image1.jpeg)